-If you are already actively in the body building lifestyle, I’m sure you are familiar with supplements for muscle growth.
+If you are already actively in the body building lifestyle, I’m sure you are familiar with supplementation.
 Body builders have 3 key components to their lifestyle: diet, training, and supplementation.
 Supplements are not unhealthy like many people believe them to be, they are actually very good for your body and some of the ones I am going to list should be taken by people who are not practicing in a bodybuilding lifestyle.
-There are a ton of supplements for muscle growth and there tends to be many questions about which ones you should take and which ones are a waste of money.
+There are a ton of supplements and there tends to be many questions about which ones you should take and which ones are a waste of money.
 I am going to break down a couple of the important ones that you should be adding to your routine.
 By the way, when I say supplement, I do not mean steroids.
 Many people jump to the conclusion that all body builders take steroids and this is false!
 They eat right, train heavy, and supplement their diet.

 Supplement 1: Multivitamin.